Prajwalk09/Titanic-Data-Analysis/README.md

 # Titanic-Data-Analysis
-Predicting whether the passengers of Titanic will survive or not using Logistic Regression
+Predicting whether the passengers of Titanic survived or not using Logistic Regression